isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Emery Co</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
+                    With just 3 simple steps: Fit, Paste, File, our nail wraps are a DIY manicure in just 10 minutes.<br />
-                    Emery &amp; Co brings you nail art from all corners of the earth: exotic sandy lagoons, windy moonlit moors, dusky urban jungles bathed in neon light, all neatly packaged into beautiful, hassle-free nail stickers and wraps.
-And that’s our modus operandi.
-Enjoy having the world at your fingertips. <br />
+                    Emery &amp; Co brings you nail art from all corners of the earth: exotic sandy lagoons, windy moonlit moors, dusky urban jungles bathed in neon light, all neatly packaged into beautiful, hassle-free nail stickers and wraps.<br />
+                    And that’s our modus operandi.<br />
+                    Enjoy having the world at your fingertips.<br />
                     <a href="https://s.lazada.sg/s.0a52c">Purchase now</a>
                 </p>
             </div>